versus-systems/nook_book/README.md

 - "name" variable near the top of "config/releases.exs"
 - hosts: array in the libcluster config in "config/releases.exs"
 - "name" default value at the top of "infrastructure/main.tf"
+- "sshkey" default value at the top of "infrastructure/output.tf"